Livia-Zaharia/samsung_health_extractor/QUICKSTART.md

 3. **Backup data**: Keep a copy of your original Samsung Health export
 4. **Customize**: Edit `data_combination.json` to fit your needs
 5. **Analyze logs**: Use `jq` or similar tools to filter and analyze the JSON log files
+6. Column names that are with long enumeration like, say, com.samsung.health.sleep.start_time are absolute, while start_time might be influenced by empty columns

+IMPORTANT NOTE!
+the library is designed to be modular so anyone can activate and deactivate whatver csv they need but you need NOT to forget to define it in the data combination.json file
 ---

 **Happy data processing! 🎉**